vas16290487/Glossary/README.md

 ## Algorithm

-A set of instructions that use their environment in order to produce some output (This is implementation, should be design).
-More specifically, in computing, an algorithm may process some input (such as temperature readings) and produce an output (such as a weather forecast).
+A set of instructions that a computer system may go through to solve a problem.
+Such an algorithm needs to have a well defined set of inputs and outputs.

 ## Process of Building an Application